When Tides Turn

 Dan’s naval story was inspired by the peak of the Battle of the Atlantic, culminating in the devastating convoy battles in March 1943 and in the turning point in May 1943.
 A key feature in the turning point was the combination of technology and air cover, so placing Dan in the Anti-Submarine Warfare Unit -and the associated Radiation Laboratory (Rad Lab) at MIT – was logical.
 (See pictures of the Rad Lab here)

-Tess’s story was inspired by the establishment of the WAVES (Women Accepted for Voluntary Emergency Service) on July 30, 1942.
+Tess’s story was inspired by the establishment of the WAVES (Women Accepted for Volunteer Emergency Service) on July 30, 1942.
 When I read that the women were originally not allowed to marry Navy men—and that the policy was reversed on March 6, 1943, in the timeframe of my novel—I knew I had my story.

 In When Tides Turn, which people and places are real, and which are fictional?